-Frustrated by surveys like Gallup’s, I turned to the arts as a different way to connect with people.
+Frustrated by polls like Gallup’s, I turned to the arts as a different way to connect with people.
 Mysteries have a long history of entangling readers in social issues (wealth and justice are front and center in Murder on the Orient Express).
 As a scientist, I love the puzzles mysteries present.
 So my choice was easy.

 Cold Blood, Hot Sea—the first in my Maine Oceanography mystery series—features amateur sleuth Mara Tusconi.
 Smart, stubborn, and loyal, Mara suspects that a colleague’s climate change research has something to do with his murder.
 Spruce Harbor, Maine is home to a colorful assortment of suspects.